 While your web pages serve to inform and inspire users, the landing page solely serves the purpose of conversion.
 At this point, you no longer want users to look around and remain noncommittal.
 You want users to perform a specific action.
 Everything is geared to this conversion:

 - No navigation: There is no turning back on a landing page.
-Either the user converts or they close the tab.
+Either the user converts or closes the tab.

 - Crisp copy: Every word. from the headline to the copy, must be geared toward conversion.
 Show users why it is in their interest to perform the desired action.
 You only have a few words.